kangwonlee/python-homework-template-function/README.md

 ## Instructions:

 * How to do this homework
+* This repository is for a python assignment writing a function in `exercise.py`.
 * `classroom.yml` file is at `.github/workflows/` folder. `.github` folder is hidden on the Linux operating system but will be visible on the Github repository.
 * Please set `vars.PYTHON_GRADER_URL` in the `classroom.yml` in the repository settings (Settings > Secrets and Variables > Actions > Variables) to your grader image (e.g., ghcr.io/your-org/python-pytest:latest).
 * Set your AI feedback natural language in `classroom.yml`.